fbpx

 Learn about Nexus Simulated Daily Drawdown

-The Nexus Challenge is divided into a three phase format that emphasizes balance-based drawdown regulations, which dictate that daily loss limits are determined by the account balance at the start of the day.
+The Nexus Challenge is divided into a three phase format that emphasizes balance-based drawdown regulations, which dictate that daily drawdown limit is 4% based on the initial/starting account balance.

-Consider an account that starts the day with a $100,000 balance.
-With a set daily drawdown limit of 4%, the permissible loss for the day amounts to $4,000.
+Consider an account that starts with a $100,000 initial/starting account balance.
+With a daily drawdown limit of 4% on the initial/starting balance, the permissible loss for the day is $4,000.
 This sets the account’s lower threshold at $96,000.
-Any drop below this, whether due to realized losses (net losses) or unrealized losses (floating losses), would breach the drawdown rule.

 Example 2: Net Profit Impact on Drawdown

-In a scenario where a trader’s account increases from $100,000 to $103,000 due to a $3,000 profit from closed trades, the drawdown calculations are adjusted the following day.
-Starting with a new balance of $103,000, a 4% drawdown allows a higher loss limit of $4,120, thus setting the new threshold at $98,880.
-As the balance increases through profits, the absolute dollar amount the trader can lose before breaching the drawdown limit also rises.
+Consider an account that starts with a $100,000 initial/starting account balance.
+In a scenario where a trader’s account balance increases from $100,000 to $103,000 due to a $3,000 profit from closed trades, the drawdown calculations are adjusted the following day.
+Starting with a new day balance of $103,000, since the 4% daily drawdown is calculated from the initial/starting account balance, which is $4,000, this sets the new threshold at $99,000.

 Example 3: Net Loss Impact on Drawdown